VictoriaTGu/codepractice/gene_splicing/README.md

 The function find_substring_pairs takes an unpaired sequence and finds the immediately preceding and immediately following sequences, if they exist.
 Since each sequence only has one unique preceding sequence and one unique following sequence (I confirmed this via email), once we find them we can eliminate the sequence from consideration in future pairings.

 In order to make the optimization work, I needed to be able to delete from the data structure holding the unpaired sequences in O(1) time.
 I decided to implement a doubly-linked list (sequence_list.py) since I didn't need to search the list (which would take linear team), only delete from it.

+## Part 3

+Gluing all the sequences together was relatively straightforward (see concat_sequences and concat_two_seqs) once you know which ones are paired and what index the overlap starts at.
+Basically I had a dictionary that maps the first sequence to the next sequence and so on, and I just traversed that dictionary and appended to a string, using the already computed indices for the overlap.

 ## Running Time
 Other sections also discuss running time and tradeoffs, but in summary this solution that uses a data structure for unpaired DNA sequences would be O(n^2 * k^2) where n is the number of sequences and k is the length of each sequence.